jian0084/mad9022-w19/docs/modules/week5/README.md

 Cordova has a Media plugin to help you work with audio and video files in your app.

 [Learn about the Cordova Media Plugin](./cordova-media.md)

+## Timed Exercise

+This week's timed exercise will cover the following topics:

+- loops;
+- string comparison methods;
+- form inputs and events